Ryan Ramsey, MD, FAAEM

 Dr. Ramsey attended Abilene Christian University and graduated summa cum laude in 1997 with a BS in Biology.
 He then went on to graduate from Texas A&M University College of Medicine in 2001.
 After graduation, he remained in Temple for his residency training.
 He was selected as chief resident his final year and graduated in 2004.
 Dr. Ramsey then moved to Round Rock and began his career with Capitol Emergency Associates.
 He has worked at Round Rock Medical Center and at St. David’s Hospital as a staff physician.
 In 2007, he transferred to St. David’s Georgetown hospital to become the Quality Assurance Director.
 He currently serves as the Assistant Director of the Emergency Department.
 During his time in the Austin area, Dr. Ramsey has also worked as the Medical Director of Rediclinic in Leander, TX.
 He has worked with Holland American Cruise Lines as a ship physician.
 He also works with the University of Texas EMS system as a stadium physician during football games.
 In his free time, Dr. Ramsey also does volunteer work with Williamson County EMS.
 He has been the Medical Director of EMTS since 2010.

-EMS Program Director and Basic Course Coordinator:
+EMS Program Director and Advanced Course Coordinator:

 Matt Nealand, BS, LP, TDSHS EMS Educator, NAEMSE Instructor II